Title: The Bench That Waits

 What does it mean to find yourself?
 The phrase is so common that it has become cliché, the stuff of self-help books, wellness retreats and midlife crisis narratives.
 And yet, walking back along the malecón this morning, I understood something about what it might actually mean.

-Finding yourself is not discovering an essential, unchanging core that has been there all along, hidden beneath roles and responsibilities.
-The self is not a buried treasure waiting to be unearthed.
+Finding yourself is encountering something in motion, beyond any unchanging core that has been there all along, hidden beneath roles and responsibilities.
+The self is no buried treasure.
 Instead, as the philosopher Charles Taylor (1989) argues, the self is something we construct through our choices, our relationships, our engagements with the world.
 “We are selves,” he writes, “only in that certain issues matter for us” (p.
 34).
 We find ourselves by discovering what matters, by choosing what to attend to, by moving toward what calls us.

 Walking matters to me.
 I had forgotten, but this morning I remembered.
 Movement matters.
 The body in space, encountering the world at the speed of feet, matters.
 Solitude in public, the freedom to be alone among others, matters.
 The malecón is teaching me what matters.
 Each step is a small declaration: this is who I am.
 This is who I am becoming.

 Dan McAdams (2001), the narrative psychologist, suggests that identity is fundamentally a story we tell about ourselves, a personal myth that integrates past, present, and anticipated future into a coherent sense of who we are.
 Finding yourself, in this framework, means revising the story.
 It means writing new chapters.
-It means recognizing that the self is not fixed but fluid, not discovered but authored, not found but made.
+It means recognising that the self is fluid, authored, made.

 I am making myself on this malecón.
-Step by step, I am writing a new chapter in which I am a woman who walks alone, who claims space, who moves through the world at the speed of thought, who finds herself not despite solitude but through it.
+Step by step, I am writing a new chapter in which I am a woman who walks alone, who claims space, who moves through the world at the speed of thought, who finds herself through solitude, because of it.

 Paso a paso, me estoy convirtiendo en quien siempre fui.